yadamit/yadamit/content/authors/admin/_index.md

 - Visitors
 ---

 I am a final year undergraduate, majoring in Computer Science and Engineering at Indian Institute of Technology Kanpur.
 At IIT Kanpur, I had the previlege to work on many projects with amazing professors and students.
-I recently completed my summer internship at Samsung Research Institute Bangalore.
+I recently completed my summer internship at Samsung Research Institute Bangalore, where I worked in SAIT (Samsung Advanced Institute of Technology) team.

+I am currently looking for Masters / Research Assistant opportunities.
+Much of my undergrad research concerns reinforcement learning and computer vision.